 - The parent/guardian shall be permitted a reasonable time and opportunity to address or correct the situation.

-- In the event that a student opts to drop out of, or ceases to be enrolled in, a Program of Choice for which an out-of-zone waiver has been approved, the student will be required to return to his/her home zoned school at the start of the new semester once credit has been awarded.
+- In the event that a student opts to drop out of, or ceases to be enrolled in, a Program of Interest for which an out-of-zone waiver has been approved, the student will be required to return to his/her home zoned school at the start of the new semester once credit has been awarded.

 - The parents/guardians of students attending an out-of-zone school are required to provide transportation for the student to and from the out-of-zone school.
 There is an exception for students attending St. Johns Technical High School.